 This topic describes the three instance families of ApsaraDB for RDS.
-They are general-purpose, general-purpose 2, and dedicated instance families.
+They are shared, general-purpose, and dedicated instance families.

 ||Users are less concerned with performance and stability.|

 The top configuration of this instance family is dedicated host.
-A dedicated-host instance occupies all resources on the physical host housing it.
+A dedicated host instance occupies all of the resources on the server where it resides.

-The following figure shows differences between the general-purpose, general-purpose 2, and dedicated instance families.
+The following figure shows the differences between the three instance families.

-Instance typesFor more information about instance types and their specifications such as the number of CPU cores, memory capacity, storage capacity, maximum number of connections, and IOPS, see Instance types.
+Instance typesFor more information about instance types and their specifications, such as the number of CPU cores, memory capacity, storage capacity, maximum number of connections, and IOPS, see Primary instance types.

 For more information about the price of each instance type, visit ApsaraDB RDS for MySQL.

-You can change the instance family and specifications of your ApsaraDB for RDS instance as needed.
+You can change the family and specifications of your RDS instance based on your business requirements.

 For more information, see the following topics: